roboscienceorg/book/source/Design/HumanCollab.rst

    :width: 70%
    :align: center

-   Uncanny Valley, the drop in the comfort graph as a function of human likeness.
+   :index:`Uncanny Valley`, the drop in the comfort graph as a function of human likeness.

 A completely different view